bendr/bender/misc/data-model.md

       * incoming value *E*
       * outgoing value *count* + 1, where *count* is the current value of the property named `count` on component *C*.

-_Note: list indentation may be broken on Github_